Help Build Support for Engineering

-Secures the educational future of our students, of which one-third of engineering undergraduates come from low income households.
+Secures the educational future of our diverse students, of which more than 40% are Pell Grant eligible.

 National Society of Black Engineers Endowed Fund

-In partnership with the Council for the Advancement of Black Engineers (CABE) and the National Society of Black Engineers (NSBE), this endowed fund provides stable, long-term support for the activities of the NSBE chapter at BCOE.
+In partnership with the Council for the Advancement of Black Engineers (CABE) and the National Society of Black Engineers (NSBE), this new endowed fund will provide stable, long-term support for the activities of the NSBE chapter at BCOE.

-Gifts to the Dean’s Innovation Fund have an immediate impact on the success of our students and faculty.
+Gifts to the Dean’s Innovation Fund have an immediate impact on the success of our students.
 Thank you for considering a gift and for your continued support of BCOE.